thirumurthis/spring-boot-example/sb_eureka_h2_order_payment_ms/ReadMe.md

 - Cloud gateway service
    - Microservice configured using spring cloud gateway, acts as an gateway api to access the order and payment service.

    - This service also registered as Eureka client.

    - The configuration in set in the application.yml file, which will redirect any requests to appropriate service

    - The serive is exposed in 8801 port.

+   - Use below configuration for cloud gateway api forwarding.
-   - Using below configuration, once the service is up, use `http://localhost:8801/order/addOrder` to post order request.
-(Note: we are using gateway service port)
+      - Once the service is up, use `http://localhost:8801/order/addOrder` to post order request.
+      - Note: we are using gateway service port 8801

          ```yaml
          spring:
             application: